Types of mosquitoes

 In summer almost every residence in Brisbane provides habitats for the common backyard mosquito (Aedes notoscriptus).
 These mosquitoes breed in natural containers such as tree cavities and bromeliads, as well as man-made containers such as pot plant trays, bird baths, discarded tyres, garden rubbish and gutters.
 They also breed in unmaintained swimming pools and poorly-screened rainwater tanks.

-In summer, adults can be abundant within seven to 10 days after rain has filled containers and eggs hatch.
-This species is most likely to be found biting in winter and also carries dog heartworm.
+In summer, adults can be abundant about a week after rain has filled containers causing their eggs to hatch.
+This species also occurs in winter in well-watered gardens and can transmit dog heartworm.

 The Dengue mosquito (Aedes aegypti) and the Asian tiger mosquito (Aedes albopictus) are container-breeding mosquitoes but do not currently occur in Brisbane.